 Captain, Rooster, Coco and Gracie came to LEARN in July of 2017 from Orangeburg County and were all in varying stages of starvation.
 We are very grateful to the ASPCA for providing a grant to help with their rehabilitation and our many supporters for donations made towards their care.
 After a few months of rehabilitation and then training they all went on to new homes where they are loved by their amazing humans.

 The day they were rescued

 Lakota, Cloud and Rain came to L.E.A.R.N. in November of 2016 after Bamberg County Animal Control seized them.
-They were all underweight and hadn't received veterinary, dental or farrier work in years.
+They were all underweight and had not received veterinary, dental or farrier work in years.
 Rain went to his forever home in December of 2017 and Cloud found hers in June of 2019.
 Lakota is still awaiting his forever home.

 Reduced to skin and bones, corralled into make shift holding pens, calling out to fellow survivors, numbers painted on their heads for identification.
 This is the fate of 20 horses that survived starvation by an owner in Orangeburg County in January 2016.
 LEARN took in 7 of these horses who were in the worst condition, other groups took in the remainder.